GrblackStar/TV_operator_project/README.md

 # TV_operator_project
-JavaFX application with database connection
+JavaFX application with MySQL database connection and Sign in user page